 Myths and Fallacies Surrounding Ball Joints

-- It is wrong to say that only honda ball joints fail.
-I have seen Toyota and even Benz that halted on the road abruptly due to ball joint failure.
+- It is wrong to say that only Honda ball joints fail.
+I have seen Toyotas and even Benz that halted on the road abruptly due to ball joint failure.

-- Secondly, it is also wrong to say that some vehicle’s ball joints simply last forever.
-The truth is, ball joints degrade over time but there are various levels of tolerance with various car brands.
-Also, your ball joint will only last as long as you want it based on your driving habit and maintenance culture.
-Therefore, while I agree that some vehicle makers built stronger ball joints, I will disagree that some ball joints are immune to failure.
+- Secondly, it is wrong to say that some vehicles’ ball joints last forever.
+Ball joints degrade over time, but there are various tolerance levels with multiple car brands.
+Also, based on your driving habits and maintenance culture, your ball joint will only last as long as you want.
+Therefore, while I agree that some vehicle makers built stronger ball joints, I will disagree that some are immune to failure.

 Maintenance Schedule for Ball Joints to Enable Them Last Longer

-This maintenance tip is applicable to every ball joint regardless of the car brand
+This maintenance tip applies to every ball joint regardless of the car brand.

-- Firstly, Check and clean the ball joints regularly and let it be free from dust and debris.
-It is very important that the rubber boot that is wrapped around your ball joint is not busted.
-If you see grease coming out from the rubber boot, fix it by changing the rubber or by changing the ball joint if it has gone bad
+- Firstly, check and clean the ball joints regularly and let them be free from dust and debris.
+The rubber boot wrapped around your ball joint mustn’t be busted.
+If you see grease coming out from the rubber boot, fix it by changing the rubber or the ball joint if it has gone bad.

-- Secondly, immediately you here any funny noise coming from the ball joint region, inspect it and apply grease if you find out that there is no grease left inside the joint.
-It must be properly lubricated at all times
+- Secondly, immediately you hear any funny noise coming from the ball joint region, inspect it and apply grease if you find out that there is no grease left inside the joint.
+It must be properly lubricated at all times.

-- Thirdly, ensure that your vehicle is not parked on a flooded road or garage. flood has the tendency to erode the grease gradually.
+- Thirdly, ensure your vehicle is not parked on a flooded road or garage.
+Flood tends to erode the grease gradually.

-- Furthermore, always use only the recommended grease to lubricate it and don’t ever use motor oil.
+- Furthermore, always use only the recommended grease to lubricate it, and never use motor oil.
 Using non-recommended oil could degrade this vital part rapidly.

-- Make it a habit to personally inspect your vehicle’s suspension regularly.
-Don’t underplay this as doing so can be dangerous.
-As little as the ball joint is, it can result in a fatal accident.
+- Make it a habit to inspect your vehicle’s suspension regularly, personally.
+Don’t underplay this, as doing so can be dangerous.
+As small as the ball joint is, it can result in a fatal accident.

 Away from the general concept and now to the specifics.
-In this section, I will critically analyze the causes of some honda and Acura lower ball joint failure.
-Personally, I love honda/Acura among all Japanese cars and it is because of the reliability of its engine and the aesthetic of the exterior and interior design.
+In this section, I will critically analyze the causes of some Honda and Acura lower ball joint failures.
+I love Honda/Acura among all Japanese cars, and it is because of the reliability of its engine and the aesthetic of the exterior and interior design.

 Sadly, you can’t win it all.
-I admit that some honda models lack durable lowe ball joints.
-This menace has been dutifully fixed in newer models especially the post-2010 ones.
-Be that as it may, you can always avoid a ball joint failure because it will surely give you signs long enough before it fails.
+I admit that some Honda models lack durable lower ball joints.
+This menace has been dutifully fixed in newer models, especially the post-2010 ones.
+Be that as it may, you can always avoid a ball joint failure because it will give you signs long enough before it fails.

-The only exception to this rule is if you are unfortunate to give your vehicle to a mechanic who installs your ball joint incorrectly.
+The only exception to this rule is if you are unfortunate enough to give your vehicle to a mechanic who installs your ball joint incorrectly.
 This is what happened to me.
-I did a shaft replacement which will require the removal of the nut on the ball joint.
-When the mechanic was assembling it, he mistakenly stripped the treads and he replaced it with a non-OEM one. two weeks later, the ball joint failed on me as a result of the nut coming off. i had to replace my inner shaft’s rubber boots and buy a new OEM nut.
-I paid more in labor cost but I learned the hard way.
+I did a shaft replacement, which will require the removal of the nut on the ball joint.
+When the mechanic assembled it, he mistakenly stripped the treads and replaced it with a non-OEM one.
+Two weeks later, the ball joint failed on me due to the nut coming off.
+I had to replace my inner shaft rubber boots and buy a new OEM nut.
+I paid more in labor costs, but I learned the hard way.

-Don’t be like me, learn from this experience, and follow the instruction below and I can assure you that your honda or Acura’s ball joints will never fail on you unexpectedly.
+Don’t be like me; learn from this experience, follow the instructions below, and I can assure you that your Honda or Acura’s ball joints will never fail on you unexpectedly.

 Differences Between Honda Upper ball joint and lower ball joint

-First off, bother are linked to the steering knuckle.
-At the same time, they are installed differently, the upper BJ as the name implied is installed inside the upper control arm which is above your shock absorbers.
-The lower ball joint, on the other hand, is installed in the lower control arm which is in turn connected to the steering knuckle.
+First off, bother is linked to the steering knuckle.
+At the same time, they are installed differently; the upper BJ, as the name implies, is installed inside the upper control arm, which is above your shock absorbers.
+On the other hand, the lower ball joint is installed in, the lower control arm, which is connected to the steering knuckle.

 In plain language, one is installed at the top while the other is installed beneath.
 However, the failure of the lower ball joint is more devastating than that of the upper one.
 See the image below for more clarification.